DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/11_glossary.md

 Software that allows human users to interact with a computer or other digital device in a visual way, as opposed to text-based command-line interfaces.
 A GUI features graphical elements such as icons, windows and mouse pointers.
 By manipulating these elements, the user can run programs and carry out other operations such as copying information, deleting files, etc.

 #####Graphics Interchange Format (GIF)
 A file format used for storing simple graphics.
 GIF files use a palette of up to 256 colors, which makes them a good choice for logos, line drawings, icons, etc., but unsuitable for photographs and full-color artworks.
 The more colors of the palette are used, the larger the GIF file will be.
 GIF files are commonly used for storing images on the Web and are also suitable for storing animated (moving) images, see **animated GIF**.
+See also **JPEG**.

 ###H